 Can You be Charged in State and Federal Court for the Same Crime?

 Under certain circumstances, it is possible for a person to be prosecuted at both the state and federal levels for the same offense.
-Given these and other ways in which federal cases differ significantly from state-level ones, it is a good idea for anyone in Beaufort charged with a federal or white-collar offense to be represented by a legal professional who is familiar with how these cases work.
+Given these and other ways in which federal cases differ significantly from state-level ones, it is a good idea for anyone charged with a federal or white-collar offense to be represented by a federal criminal lawyer in Beaufort who is familiar with how these cases work.

 Maximum Penalties for Criminal Convictions